Does it really taste like lemon?

 Tasting notes are extremely prevalent in wine (think big fruit, tobacco, with an oaky aftertaste) and increasingly showing up in the beer world too.

 Tasting notes may be what the coffee roaster actually tastes in the coffee or information the importer or seller provided about the bean.
+The Specialty Coffee Association (SCA) publishes a "Coffee Tasters Flavor Wheel" and accompanying flavor lexicon that work to establish standards for flavor notes.
+Some individuals are highly trained to recognize these flavors.
 Q-graders are certified individuals who are trained to recognize and name these flavors, among other coffee characteristics such as mouth feel and degree of sweetness.

 Can’t taste what the coffee is claiming to taste like?
 It might not be you.

-Flavor is also influenced by coffee storage and coffee roasting.
+Further complicating things is the fact flavor can be influenced by so many factors, such as roasting and brewing.
 Coffee roasters can make adjustments to how the coffee is roasted in ways that change acidity or sweetness.
 They can even cook a flavor right out of a bean by roasting very dark.
+If the flavor notes used came from the importer and not from tasting the finished product, the two may not match.

 The age of the roasted coffee can also impact flavor.
-Coffee more than 2 weeks old may lose most of its subtle flavors; coffee more than a month or so old may lose nearly all distinctive flavor.
+Coffee more more than a month or so old may lose most of its distinctive flavor.
+So that coffee that tasted of ripe strawberries when it was fresh from the roaster may be just sweet and slightly acidic 2 months later.

 Tasting note at a glance